DC Super Hero Girls: Graphic novels

-Rebooted series
+The DC Graphic Novels for Kids imprint published a series of graphic novels based on the series.
+In 2025, it was announced the series would receive a new graphic novel by creators Shea Fontana and Yancey Labat to celebrate its 10th-anniversary.

 Toys

 From 2016 to 2018, Lego featured a product line using DC Super Hero Girls logo.
 12 Lego sets were distributed.
-These sets used Lego Friends style mini-dolls figures rather than traditional Lego minifigure, a design aimed at feminine market.
+These sets used Lego Friends style mini-dolls figures rather than traditional Lego minifigure, a design aimed at feminine markets.